SESYNC-ci/lesson-style/docs/_slides/point-click.md

 ### Link your local repository to your GitHub repository
 1. Under the Git tab click Add Remote Repository
-2. Paste the remote repository's url and click ok
+2. Paste the remote repository's URL and click ok
 ![]({% include asset.html path="images/ui-git-add-remote.png" %})
 3. Go to the Git tab and click Push to Remote
 ![]({% include asset.html path="images/ui-git-push-remote.png" %})